-- 20. THE COLLEGE FARMS.-The College has two farms.
+- 16. THE COLLEGE FARMS.-The College has two farms.
 The first contains sixty-five acres and lies directly west of the college campus.
 The second, containing two hundred and fifty acres, is located near Uniontown, Md.
 The latter is a gift to the College by Mr. and Mrs. Burrier L. Cookson, of Uniontown, Md.
-These farms supply the College daily with milk and other provisions. - 21.
+These farms supply the College daily with milk and other provisions. - 17.
 HOFFA ATHLETIC FIELD.-The Hoffa Athletic Field was completed in the spring of 1922, and was opened for use during the Commencement of that year.
 It was constructed at a cost of \$35,000.00, not including the cost of the land.
 It is one of the most complete and up-to-date athletic fields in the eastern part of the United States.
 The field contains over five acres, properly drained, with 9000 feet of tile-drained and concrete gutter; a quarter-mile running track, fourteen feet wide, with a hundred yard straight-away; proper watering facilities; and ample space for tennis courts.
 The field is equipped for all branches of sports, including foot-ball, base-ball, soccer, pushball, dodge-ball, and the like, providing for both men and women.
-It was named in honor of Mr. Arthur P. Hoffa, of Barton, Md., who presented to the College the concrete grandstand. - 22.
+It was named in honor of Mr. Arthur P. Hoffa, of Barton, Md., who presented to the College the concrete grandstand. - 18.
 McDANIEL HALL.-This dormitory for women was built in 1922, at a cost of approximately \$150,000.
 It has accommodations for 125 women.
-In it are offices for the Dean of Women, a Lounge, an Infirmary for women, and the Y. W. C. A. foom.
+In it are offices for the Dean of Women, a Lounge, an Infirmary for women, and the Y. W. C. A. room.
 It has been fitted out with every modern convenience.
-It was named in honor of Dr. William R. McDaniel, Vice-President of the College, and for many years head of the Departments of Mathematics and Astronomy. - 23.
-COLLEGE INN.-The home of the late John L. Reifsnider, Sr., directly south of the college campus, was purchased in 1922.
-This property has been remodeled and is used as the "College Inn," and as a Practice House for the Home Economics department. - 24.
+It was named in honor of Dr. William R. McDaniel, Vice-President of the College, and for many years head of the Departments of Mathematics and Astronomy. - 19.
+CARROLL INN.-The home of the late John L. Reifsnider, Sr., directly south of the college campus, was purchased in 1922.
+This property has been remodeled and beautifully furnished for use as an Inn open to students and to the public.
+One floor of the Inn serves as a Practice House for the Home Economics department. - 20.
 SCIENCE HALL.-The new Science Hall, built at a cost of \$180,000, was ready for use September, 1929.
 On the first floor is a dining hall which will accommodate six hundred persons.
 The second and third floors are used for class rooms and for the biological laboratories.